rubyonjets/jets-docs/_docs/learn/api/new-project.md

 The project_name will be used when we deploy this project.
 The project that is deployed will have the environment added, IE: `demo-dev`.

-You can override settings for each enviroment with the files in `config/environments`.
+You can override settings for each environment with the files in `config/environments`.
 Example:

 config/environments/development.rb